Future of OADI uncertain as Dionne departs

 As Beloit College continues to navigate its $7 million deficit, students will begin to see various members of the college’s staff and faculty depart.
 One particular departure, however, left many students concerned about the future of some programs aimed at assisting marginalized students.

 Paul Dionne, the former Associate Director for Student Success, Equity, and Inclusion at the Office of Academic Diversity and Inclusiveness (OADI), is now working at the Filene Research Institute in Madison, Wis. after his position was eliminated at the college.
 Shortly before Dionne left Beloit he spoke to The Round Table.
-He thought it was important to note that his position was eliminated.

 The elimination means that the college does not have any direct plan to replace his position and with that, several of the programs Dionne was in charge of were suddenly left in limbo.